compilers-wiki/compilers-wiki/docs/mlir/basic/dialect.md

 ### LLVM Dialects

 Then there is a very specific dialect: `llvm`, the LLVM dialect.
 It's a dialect that maintains a one-to-one mapping with concepts in LLVM IR.
-It acts as the "lowest level" in most dialect-lowering pathes.
+It acts as the "lowest level" in most dialect-lowering paths.
 Other dialects gradually lower to the LLVM dialect, and then translated into LLVM IR, and then have various optimizations of LLVM and the ability to translate to all backends of LLVM.

 If you don't understand an operation in a dialect, while it provides a lowering pass, you can read the lowering pass to understand what it means.
 The whole process is similar to learning C from a C compiler.
 In this process, the LLVM dialect acts like an assembly language.